Table Talk (Cape Town)

 Tabletalk, founded 1987, is a weekly local newspaper in the West Coast region of Cape Town, South Africa.
 It is published once a week by Cape Community Newspapers, a division of Independent Newspapers Cape.
-The newspaper is distributed free to West Coast suburbs including Milnerton, Table View, Blouberg, West Beach, Parklands, Sunset Beach and Big Bay.
+The newspaper is distributed free to West Coast suburbs including Milnerton, Table View, Bloubergstrand, West Beach, Parklands, Sunset Beach and Big Bay.
 As of November 2011 circulation is 60,582.